 The AERAS project aimed at developing a realistic and rapidly adjustable cyber range platform for systems and organisations tailored for the critical healthcare sector, to effectively prepare stakeholders with different types of responsibility and levels of expertise in defending high-risk, critical cyber-systems and organizations against advanced, known and new cyber-attacks, and reduce their security risks.

-The developed platform, based on the open source solution KYPO, enable realistic cybersecurity training over different modalities, using virtual replica of the real working environments and exploiting traditional methodologies like questionnaires or quizzes.
+The developed platform, based on the open-source solution KYPO, enable the creation nad execution of realistic cybersecurity training programmes over different modalities, using virtual replica of the real working environments (Cyber Ranges) and exploiting traditional methodologies like questionnaires or quizzes.

-In particular, the project designed and developed a complete approach to drive the trainers in the definition of complete training programmes.
+In particular, the project designed and developed a complete approach to drive the trainers in the definition of complete cyber range training programmes.
 The core of the approach is focused on the definition and exploitation of two different categories of models: Cyber Range Security Assurance (CRSA) models, specifying potential cyber-attacks, the security mechanisms used against them, and the methods for assessing their effectiveness, and Cyber Range Simulation and Training (CRST), that includes all the information related to the developed training programs.

 The models approach has been designed to be as general as possible to be able to apply the concepts included in them to the actual cyber range environment of selection.
 It is important to note that the AERAS work has been organized in two phases: first, a throughout analysis has been undertaken to be able to understand the actual cybersecurity training trends (WP2) and how this trend can be formalized in models, ready to be exploited in a real environment (WP3).
-Then, after the COVID outbreak that froze the research activities and after several changes in the Consortium, the team analysed the actual solution available in the market selecting KYPO as reference architecture and adapting it to AERAS needs (WP4).
+Then, after the COVID outbreak that froze the research activities and after several changes in the Consortium, the team analysed the actual solution available in the market selecting KYPO as the basis of our reference architecture and adapting and enhancing it to the AERAS needs (WP4).
 In particular, the translation of the CRSA and CRST models has been taken in great consideration.
 Their intrinsic general definition allowed the team to populate specific KYPO models and create training programme, tailored to the context analyses we undertaken (D3.3).

 The AERAS approach, described in the checklist included in D4.2, provides guidelines for the analysis of the applying contexts, the definition and the population of the two models, the administering of the exercise through the platform, the analysis of the actual results of the training, and the adaptation of the training itself to new threats or pilots’ needs.

-The technical aspect of the platform has been investigated in WP4 and the final version is included in D4.3.
-Then, WP5 examined all the aspects related to the deployment of the platform, including the great adaptation work done to the KYPO source code (D5.4), and managed the validation activities in the pilots sites.
+The technical aspect of the platform has been investigated in WP4, and the final version is included in D4.3.
+Then, WP5 examined all the aspects related to the integration and deployment of the AERAS platform, including the great adaptation work done to the KYPO source code (D5.4), and managed the validation activities in the pilots sites.

 Furthermore, the AERAS solution includes also the definition of the RiskFactor, a methodology that can be applied to any kind of context allowing the calculation of a single index that evaluates the overall cybersecurity posture of the Organization.
 Following the AERAS checklist, the RiskFactor is calculated before and after the training sessions, to evaluate the effectiveness of the approach in terms of an improvement of the overall cybersecurity protection.
 The RiskFactor is also a useful method for the trainers to identify new and upraising threats that can be subject to an adaptation of the training programme.